braillespecs/braille-css/README.md

     make

-To build the site without running the examples as tests:

-    make SKIP_TESTS=true

 The above gives you a static web site.
 All JavaScript has been pre-applied.
 To get a version of the site without the JavaScript applied, do the following: